 Note: Thalidomide causes severe birth defects and should never be used by women who are pregnant or wish to become pregnant.

 Nutrition and Supplements

 Some supplements and herbs may be beneficial for some people but cause side effects or undesired drug interactions in others.
-Always tell all of your health care providers about any supplement or CAM therapy you are using or considering using.
+Always tell your health care providers about any supplement or CAM therapy you are using or considering using.